HIGH

 ELN Founded

-The National Liberation Army (ELN) was established as a Marxist guerrilla group in Colombia, inspired by the Cuban Revolution.
-It aimed to overthrow the Colombian government through armed struggle.
+The National Liberation Army (ELN) was established as a leftist guerrilla group inspired by the Cuban Revolution.
+It emerged from student activism and Catholic liberation theology movements in Colombia.

 1998-07-20